ajitagupta/book-library-crud-api/README.md

 All we need is the additional `@EnableFeignClients`annotation, a new dependency, and a Feign interface, where we declare all the REST API's to be called.
 This is called a *declarative* approach.

-Feign allows to abstract the mechanics of calling a REST service.
+With this declarative approach Feign abstracts the mechanics of calling a REST service.
 Once you configure and annotate the Feign interface, you can call your REST service by making a simple Java function call from your controller.
 The actual implementation of making a REST call is handled at runtime by Feign.

 ## 4. RestTemplate Consumer